Progress in developing a hybrid deep learning algorithm for identifying and locating primary vertices: Introduction

 \section{Introduction}

 The LHCb experiment is currently being upgraded for the planned start of Run 3 of the LHC in 2022.
 It will record proton-proton collision data at five times the instantaneous luminosity of Run 2.
-The average number of visible primary vertices (PVs), proton-proton collision points with a least 5 charged tracks reconstructed in the detector closest to the beam-crossing region, will increase from 1.1 to 5.6.
-Building on the success of Run 2~\cite{LHCbCollaboration:2014vzo}, the experiment will move to a pure software data ingestion and trigger system, eliminating the Level 0 hardware trigger altogether.
-A conventional PV finding algorithm~\cite{Reiss:2749592, Reiss:CtD2020} that satisfies all requirements defined in the Technical Design Report~\cite{Aaij:2018jht} serves as the baseline.
-In parallel, we have been developing a hybrid machine learning algorithm that may be more performant -- providing better fidelity and executing more quickly.
+The average number of visible primary vertices (PVs), proton-proton collision in the detector closest to the beam-crossing region, will increase from 1.1 to 5.6.
+Building on the success of Run 2, the experiment will move to a pure software data ingestion and trigger system, eliminating the Level 0 hardware trigger altogether~\cite{LHCbCollaboration:2014vzo}.
+A conventional PV finding algorithm~\cite{Reiss:2749592, Reiss:CtD2020} that satisfies all requirements defined in the Trigger Technical Design Report~\cite{Aaij:2018jht} serves as the baseline.
+In parallel, we have been developing a hybrid machine learning algorithm, designed to run in the initial stage of the LHCb upgrade trigger.